tmwayne/ide-vim/README.md

 - Also, with IPython, sending functions that contain new lines doesn't currently work.
 To current workaround is to replace the newlines with a comment character.
-- Closing file in the current editor buffer with `:bd` will close the buffer altogether.
-If the REPL hasn't been closed, then this will strand it.